-A physician may carry out research funded by a commercial entity, whether individually or in an institutional setting, if it conforms to the following principles:

-- 1. The physician is subject only to the law, the ethical principles and guidelines of the Declaration of Helsinki, and clinical judgment in performing research and does not allow himself or herself to be subject to external pressure regarding the results of his or her research or their publication. - 2.
-If possible, a physician or institution wishing to undertake research approaches more than one company to request funding for the research. - 3.
-Identifiable information about research patients or voluntary participants is not passed to the sponsoring company without the consent of the individuals concerned. - 4.
-A physician's compensation for research is based on his or her time and effort and such compensation is in no way connected to the results of the research. - 5.
-The results of research are made public with the name of the sponsoring entity disclosed, along with a statement disclosing who requested the research.
-This applies whether the sponsorship is direct or indirect, full or partial. - 6.
-Commercial entities do not suppress the publication of research results.
-If results of research are not made public, especially if they are negative, the research may be repeated unnecessarily and thereby expose future participants to potential harm.
+- 6. A physician may carry out research funded by a commercial entity, whether individually or in an institutional setting, if it conforms to the following principles: - The physician is subject only to the law, the ethical principles and guidelines of the Declaration of Helsinki, and clinical judgment when undertaking research and should guard against external pressure regarding the research results or its publications. - If possible, a physician or institution wishing to undertake research approaches more than one commercial source for research funds. - Identifiable personal information about research patients or voluntary participants is not passed to the sponsoring company without the consent of the individuals concerned. - A physician's compensation for research is based on his or her time and effort and such compensation must not be connected to the results of the research. - The results of research are made public with the name of the sponsoring entity disclosed, along with a statement disclosing who requested the research.
+This applies whether the sponsorship is direct or indirect, full or partial. - Commercial entities allow unrestricted publication of research results. - Where possible, research financed by commercial enterprises should be managed by interposed, non-profit entities, such as institutes or foundations.